 How do I apply?

-Students will need to attend the Musical Theatre Academy, July 15-26, $660
+Students will need to be accepted and attend the Musical Theatre Academy, (Summer 2020 dates & prices TBA)

-If you are not a current student of Theatre 360 you will need to turn in 1 letter of recommendation from a teacher and schedule an audition.
+If you are not a current student of Theatre 360 you will need to audition and turn in the following:

 - Video Audition: Please prepare the following and submit via video – we prefer a YouTube or Vimeo link – to email@example.com